lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     -lGLESv2
 ```

-Run the `egl` app on our Linux machine like so..
+This produces the executable app `egl`.
+Run the `egl` app on our Linux machine like so...

 ```bash
 # Install Weston Wayland Compositor...